mmdanish/mmdanish/README.md

  Here are some ideas to get you started:

 - 🔭 I’m currently working as a MERN Stack Web Development Intern ...
 - 🌱 I’m currently learning
+      - ReactJS: Currently learning ReactJS to build dynamic and interactive user interfaces.
-      - HTML & CSS: Strengthening foundational skills to create well-structured and visually appealing web pages.
+      - HTML & CSS: Completed foundational skills for creating well-structured and visually appealing web pages.
-      - Bootstrap: Utilizing Bootstrap to develop responsive and modern web designs with minimal effort.
+      - Bootstrap: Acquired proficiency in utilizing Bootstrap to develop responsive and modern web designs with minimal effort.
 - 📫 How to reach me: mhddanish567@gmail.com
 <!--
 - 👯 I’m looking to collaborate on ...